Matt-bql/Matt-bql/readme.md

 ### Hi there 👋, My name is Matt

 I am a Software Developer based in Nashville, TN.
 I am proficient in both Frontend development and Backend development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, DynamoDBa, and React.
+I have extensive knowledge in HTML, CSS, Javascript, Node.Js, DynamoDB, and React.
 As a software developer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.

 ## My Skill Set